Preventive medicine

 Core vaccines

-FVRCP Rhinotracheitis, Calicivirus, Panleukopenia
+FVRCP : Rhinotracheitis, Calicivirus, Panleukopenia (serious respiratory and digestive diseases in cats)

-Rabies Recommended — required in certain situations
+Rabies : Recommended, required in certain situations

 From 3 months.
 Based on local requirements and lifestyle.

-FeLV Feline leukemia — required for all kittens
+FeLV : Feline leukemia, required for all kittens

 All kittens under 1 year.
 Adult cats with outdoor access based on assessment.